US startup pens $160M deal for deployment of hybrid-electric tugboats

 Courtesy of Arc

-As disclosed, the tugs—part of a privately funded project—are set to be constructed in collaboration with the Snow & Co shipyard.
+As disclosed, the tug octet—part of a privately funded project—is set to be constructed in collaboration with the Snow & Co shipyard.
 The units, which will reportedly see the “largest commercial deployment” of electric workboats in the region’s marine industry history, are planned to be delivered by the end of 2027.

 Designed in close collaboration with Curtin Maritime, each of the tugboats will be powered by Arc’s vertically integrated electric powertrains, delivering what is estimated to be over 4,000 horsepower and backed by a 6 megawatt-hour battery buffer.
 The powertrains are expected to minimize operating costs and reduce heavy maintenance burdens.